 When you sign up with a hosting company, you’ll be asked for your domain name.
 This is your actual website address, or URL.
 If you don’t already have one, choose a URL that’s easy to remember and as close to the actual name of your blog as possible: I simply changed Flipped-Out Food to an all-one-word version, www.flippedoutfood.com.
 And I do suggest using “.com” rather than “.net” or anything else suggested: this the most recognizable domain extension.

 Check to see if your domain is available.
 If so, hooray!
-You’ll now be asked to create an account.
+You’ll now see a prompt to create an account.
 If your domain is not available, you’ll see some suggestions for alternatives.
-If you like one of them, go with that.
-If not, you’re back to the drawing board: try a different domain name. <Frowny face>
+You’re back to the drawing board if you don’t like any of them: try a different domain name. <Frowny face>

 When you successfully create a domain name, you’ll set up an account with the hosting company of your choice.
-You’ll be asked to enter your personal information, along with credit card info for the plan of your choice.
-You’ll also create a username and password: be sure to keep these safe.
+You’ll need to enter your personal information, along with credit card info for the plan of your choice.
+You’ll also create a username and password: be sure to keep these safe and ready.

 2. Installing WordPress

 (These instructions apply to BlueHost, which is what I used) You will now arrive at a page with lots of colorful icons arranged in a dashboard format.
 Scroll down until you see the panel named “Website.”
 It will look like this: